trueos/pcbsd/docs/desktops.rst

 i3
 ==

-`i3 <http://gnome-look.org/>`_ is a lightweight, tiling window manager.
+The `i3 tiling window manager <http://gnome-look.org/>`_ is lightweight.
 Keyboard shortcuts are provided to open xterms in order to start applications from the command line.

 i3 provides a panel and on PC-BSD® that panel will contain icons for :ref:`Update Manager`, Wireless Configuration Manager (if your wireless card is detected), and :ref:`Life Preserver`.